Adult Scrubs Camps - none scheduled for 2014

-Adult Scrubs Camps are held across the state.
-Watch for future camp opportunities.
-Students will:
+Adult Scrubs Camps have been held across the state.
+Students:

 Adult Scrubs Camp 2011